Biomedical Chemical Processes Laboratory

 In the Biomedical Signal Processing Laboratory we advance technology through physiological signals in order to maximize clinical and physiological information.
 New signal processing methods that offer effective solutions for diagnosing various medical problems are being developed.
 The research focuses on sleep, respiratory and heart disorders.

-PI: Dr. Yaniv Zigel
+PI: Prof. Yaniv Zigel

 Motor Learning Laboratory